Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 successful_responses = [doc for doc in response if not doc.is_error]
 ```

+### Long-Running Operations
+Long-running operations are operations which consist of an initial request sent to the service to start an operation,
+followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has
+succeeded, to get the result.

+Methods that support Healthcare Analysis or batch operations over multiple Text Analytics APIs are modeled as long-running operations.
+The client exposes a `begin_<method-name>` method that returns an `LROPoller` or `AsyncLROPoller`.
+Callers should wait
+for the operation to complete by calling `result()` on the poller object returned from the `begin_<method-name>` method.
+Sample code snippets are provided to illustrate using long-running operations [below](#examples "Examples").

 ## Examples
 The following section provides several code snippets covering some of the most common Text Analytics tasks, including: